Best restaurants in Paris

 What should I order?
-The absurdly good zaatar labneh, slathered on freshly made pitta, or the roasted pumpkin, dipped in the creamy tahini sauce.
-Those with a sweet tooth will be in seventh heaven – Mokonuts does the best cookies in Paris, without a doubt.
+The absurdly good za’atar labneh, slathered on freshly made pitta, or the roasted pumpkin, dipped in a creamy tahini.
+Those with a sweet tooth will be in heaven – Mokonuts does the best cookies in Paris, without a doubt.

-Mokonuts is our go-to darling, our most treasured address.
+Mokonuts is simply our most treasured address.
 Why?
-Behind that open counter, Omar Koreitem is conjuring up unique, globe-trotting dishes inspired by his Levantine roots.
+Behind that open counter, Omar Koreitem conjures up one-of-a-kind, globe-trotting dishes inspired by his Levantine roots.
 The to-die-for sweet treats baked by his business partner, Moko Hirayama, are unmissable.
 Glowing word-of-mouth reviews have done most of the leg work for Mokonuts, but it’s just as fresh and exciting as when it was born.
 Bravo!

 Who’s it for?
-Five-star diners in search of haute French cuisine – that doesn’t break the bank.
+Five-star diners in search of haute cuisine that doesn’t break the bank.

 What should I order?
-The buttery toothfish with white grape and tamarind sauce – the edible equivalent of a trip down the frozen depths and shores of the Mekong river.
+The buttery toothfish with white grape and tamarind sauce – the edible equivalent of a trip down the the Mekong river.

-For eighteen years, Pascal Barbot has been tirelessly churning out stunning dishes to fit the market – and his mood.
-He has not achieved such prowess with just his virtuoso; his audacity plays a big part (which three Michelin-starred joint would have dared to serve chilli sorbet, for example?)
-The room has remained unchanged for twenty years, but year after year, some dishes remain unmatchable.
-Book well in advance (we’re talking a month) for the €75 lunch menu (€120 with wine pairings).
+For 18 years, Pascal Barbot has been tirelessly churning out stunning dishes that follow the whims of the market – and his mood.
+He has not achieved such fame with just technical know-how; his audacity plays a big part (which three-Michelin-starred joint would have dared to serve chilli sorbet, for example?)
+The room has remained unchanged for nearly two decades, but year after year, the dishes remain matchless.
+Book well in advance – we’re talking a month – for the €75 lunch menu (€120 with wine pairings).